Graph Learning Under Partial Observability: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ptimization} lies at the core of engineering design.
-In most man-made engineered systems, rational designs rely on meeting certain well-defined optimality and resource constraints.
-Even physical behavior in Nature offers admirable instances of optimization.
-For example, a water drop takes on a spherical shape in order to reach an optimal (i.e., minimal) energy configuration.

-This work deals with the solution of optimization problems over complex systems whose evolution is dictated by interactions among a large number of elementary units or agents.
-Two fundamental attributes of such multi-agent systems are: $i)$ the locality of information exchange between the individual units; and $ii)$ the capability of such systems to solve rather effectively a range of demanding tasks (such as optimization, learning, inference) that would be unattainble by stand-alone isolated agents.
-Optimizing over these types of multi-agent networks gives rise to distributed cooperative solutions where each agent aims to attain the {\em globally optimal} solution by means of {\em local cooperation} with its neighbors~\cite{TsitsiklisBertsekasAthansTAC1986, NedicBertsekasSIAM2001, NedicOzdaglar2010, BoydFoundTrends, NedicJSTSP2013, KhanTAC2016, KhanTAC2018, RabbatRibeiroCoopGraphSP2018, BajwaTSIPN}.
+\IEEEPARstart{T}{his} survey deals with complex systems whose evolution is dictated by interactions among a large number of elementary units (referred to as {\em network nodes}).
+The interactions give rise to some form of decentralized information processing that is characterized by two fundamental features: $i)$ the locality of information exchange between the individual units; and $ii)$ the capability to solve rather effectively a range of demanding tasks (such as optimization, learning, and inference) that would otherwise be unattainable by stand-alone isolated nodes.

-There is a large body of literature that examines how the graph topology linking the agents affects the performance of distributed optimization methods.
+There is a large body of literature that examines how the graph topology linking the nodes affects the performance of decentralized processing methods --- see, e.g.,~\cite{TsitsiklisBertsekasAthansTAC1986, NedicBertsekasSIAM2001, NedicOzdaglar2010, BoydFoundTrends, NedicJSTSP2013, KhanTAC2016, KhanTAC2018, RabbatRibeiroCoopGraphSP2018, BajwaTSIPN, SayedTuChenZhaoTowficSPmag2013,SayedProcIEEE2014,Sayed,ChenSayedTIT2015part1, ChenSayedTIT2015part2}.
 This article focuses on the reverse question, namely, what information the optimization solution conveys about the underlying topology.
-Specifically, assuming that we are able to observe the evolution of the signals at a subset of the agents over the network, we would like to examine what type of information can be extracted from these measurements in relation to the interconnections between the agents.
+Specifically, assuming that we are able to observe the evolution of the signals at a subset of the nodes, we would like to examine what type of information can be extracted from these measurements in relation to the interconnections between the nodes.